garrandall/popular-music-data/tracks/shots-lil-tecca.md

 (Internet money, bitch)
 (We love you, Tecca)

-Yeah, ooh, I got lil niggas with the shits
+Yeah, oh, I got lil niggas with the shits
 Nigga run up on me, all my niggas 'bout to shoot Talkin' on the 'Gram, catch a deuce
 We can get into it, nigga, what you wanna do?